Linaro/lava/doc/v2/actions-boot.rst

 LAVA won't be able to detect any other "legitimate" kernel crashes in such situation.
 Default value is false.

+Pattern ``U-Boot SPL 20[0-9][0-9]`` is used to detect board reset.
+LAVA job will terminate on unexpected reset.
+Users can disable the detection using the same option.
+This can be useful in scenarios where a board reset is expected.

 .. index:: boot method

 .. _boot_ignore_kernel_messages: